ninjabox77/cminor/README.md

 ## Functions

 While not the same as methods, functions allow programmers to encapsulate a small subprogram that may be called by its unique identifier and a set of optional values.
-The `main` function, which serves as many programs' entry point, is one of the language's most significant functions, which you have already seen.
+For instance, the `main` function, which serves as many programs' entry point, is one of the language's most significant functions, which you have already seen.

 ```c++
 main {